kessler/node-bcat/README.md

 # node-bcat
 Pipe to browser utility, this is (sort of a) a [bcat](https://github.com/rtomayko/bcat) clone in javascript.
 Very useful for log tail fun :)

+node-bcat features auto scrolling (with enable/disable), ansi to html coloring and behavior and color customization.

 This module uses [RC](https://github.com/dominictarr/rc) to manage its configuration, so in addition to command line arguments you may save your favorite configuration in .bcatrc
 ## usage
 ```